kisom/netallow/README.md

 This is a simple whitelisting package that encompasses several common patterns into a reusable package.

-The basic type of a whitelist is the `Whitelist` type, which provides three methods on `net.IP` values:
+The basic type of a whitelist is the `ACL` type, which provides three methods on `net.IP` values:

 * `Permitted` determines whether the IP address is whitelisted and